rDybing/iplocate/README.md

 Location and interval are set in the `./settings/config.json` file.

-App will either list 10 mostr recent attempts and a sorted list of countries of origin - or you can list all attempts.
+App will either list 10 most recent attempts and a sorted list of countries of origin - or you can list all attempts.
 Select by entering 1 or 2 followed by enter.
-0 + enter to exit.
+0 followed by enter to exit.

 App must be run using SUDO or as root due to the files it need access to demanding it.

-Written in Go 1.11.2 (linux/ubuntu) - intended target environment, any debian based Linux distro really.
+Written in Go 1.11.2 (linux/ubuntu) - intended target environment, any Debian based Linux distro really - but I suspect most Linux distros will work fine.
 Originally runs on my little Raspberry Pi 3B - but will be equally happy on a Cloud Virtual Machine, like a t2.micro from AWS for instance.

 ## Build